Leicester: Radio

 BBC Radio Leicester was the first BBC Local Radio station in Britain, opening on 8 November 1967.
 Other analogue FM radio stations are Leicester Community Radio for English speaking over 35's (1449 AM/MW), Demon FM which is Leicester's community and student radio station broadcasting from De Montfort University, Takeover Radio is the first ever children's radio station in the UK to be produced and presented by children, Capital Midlands, Hits Radio East Midlands, Smooth East Midlands and Hindu Sanskar Radio, which only broadcasts during Hindu religious festivals.
 BBC Asian Network and Sabras Radio broadcast on AM.

 The local DAB multiplex includes Capital Midlands, BBC Radio Leicester, Hits Radio East Midlands and Smooth East Midlands.

 Leicester's independent radio stations launched a new DAB multiplex in 2023.

 There are two hospital radio stations in Leicester, Radio Fox and Radio Gwendolen.
 Leicester University has a radio station, Galaxy Radio.

-Twin cities
+International relations

 Leicester is twinned with six cities.